Frequently Asked Questions: Administrative, Professional and Technical

 The area of consideration describes the group of individuals from whom the agency will accept applications to compete for the position.
 It may be a broad or a limited group of individuals.
 The area of consideration may also be referred to as “Who May Apply” within the vacancy announcement.
 If you are not within the area of consideration and you are not eligible for a non-competitive or special hiring authority, the agency will not consider your application.

-Under Executive Order 11935, only United States citizens and nationals may be appointed to competitive service Federal jobs.
+Under Executive Order 11935, only U.S. citizens and nationals may be appointed to competitive service federal jobs.
 In rare cases, agencies may hire certain non-citizens when there are no qualified U.S. citizens available, unless the appointment is prohibited by statute.
 In addition, Congress frequently restricts agencies’ ability to hire non-citizens into the excepted service as well, through appropriations provisions.
 For more information about citizenship requirements, please visit: USAJOBS.

 Agencies develop their own procedures for interview practices.
 The decision to interview may depend on a variety of factors, including your ranking against other candidates, the number of positions being filled, and the number of people who applied.